shlizee/TimeAwarePC/README.md

 ## Installation

-You can get the latest version of Time-Aware PC as follows:
+You can get the latest version of Time-Aware PC as follows.

 ```
 pip install timeawarepc